 Webinars are real-time, interactive online presentations combining lecture, demonstration, and (usually) audience participation.
 After the live session, you can usually access a recording with all of the original content, including audio, slides, and discussion.

 - Nonprofit technology webinars: NTEN, Idealware, and TechSoup all offer technology webinars for nonprofits.
 TechSoup's webinars are free.
 The others address more advanced topics and offer a smaller teacher-student ratio, so they often charge a modest fee.

 - Vendor webinars: Keep an eye out for vendor-sponsored webinars.
 Microsoft, Symantec, Cisco, and others host thousands each year.

 E-learning tends to be more structured and goal-oriented than webinars and tutorials.
 These trainings may take days or weeks to complete; they might incorporate exercises, quizzes, and tests; they often provide you with certification or classroom credit; finally, they usually cost money.

 - Self-directed learning: These are often provided by commercial e-learning vendors.
 If you don't mind paying ($25 per month and up), Lynda.com is a popular site for online software training.
-Skillsoft also provides on-demand training solutions.
 Through TechSoup donations, eligible nonprofits can request access to online Atomic Training courses on technology topics.
-We also offer discounted access to management and strategy courses developed by The Society for Nonprofit Organizations.
+We also offer discounted access to management and strategy courses developed by The Society for Nonprofit Organizations as well as technology courses through Skillsoft.
 Microsoft also includes access to e-learning classes as part of the Software Assurance included with Volume Licensing products it donates through TechSoup.